controlm/automation-api-quickstart/102-build-docker-containers-for-batch-application/README.md

 ### Docker container for batch applications
 Batch applications that requires to run in a container, can use the following examples as a base container.

-Jobs in Control-M can use as a host, either a host where the application and Control-M/Agent resides or
+Jobs in Control-M have a host attribute, either a host where the application and Control-M/Agent resides or
 a host group, a logical name for a collection of hosts.
 ```
 job1 {